COP28

 COP stands for 'Conference of the Parties', which are regular United Nations (UN) conferences on its different conventions (written legal agreements between countries and the UN).

-This year the 28th climate COP (hence COP28 for short) is taking place from 30th November to the 12th December, in Dubai, United Arab Emirates.
-This is the 28th meeting on the UN Framework Convention on Climate Change.
+This year the 28th climate COP (hence COP28 for short) was scheduled to take place from 30th November to 12th December, in Dubai, United Arab Emirates.
+However, it overran by a day and finished on 13th December.
+This was the 28th meeting on the UN Framework Convention on Climate Change.

-Here, world leaders will come together to take stock of global action on climate change and seek to agree how to go further and faster.
+Here, world leaders came together to take stock of global action on climate change and seek to agree how to go further and faster.

 A potted history

-COPs are the ultimate decision-making meetings and this one will review progress made by the 197 nations and territories that have signed the UN's Convention on Climate Change.
+COPs are the ultimate decision-making meetings and this one reviewed progress made by the 197 nations and territories that have signed the UN's Convention on Climate Change.

 Our slides below share some of the key historical moments up to this point:

-What do The Wildlife Trusts want to see from COP28?
+What The Wildlife Trusts wanted to see from COP28?

 Action now.
 In 2023, the dire consequences of climate change are already evident, following another year of unprecedented climate events.
-COP28 must prioritise this crisis, urging substantial action on national emissions targets and a decisive move away from fossil fuels.
+COP28 should have prioritised this crisis, urging substantial action on national emissions targets and a decisive move away from fossil fuels.
 The world is falling short of measures to safeguard people and nature.
-Our plea is for nature to take centre stage, intertwined with considerations of food, climate adaptation, and the crucial connection between international commitments and Sustainable Development Goals (read about them here).
+Our plea was for nature to take centre stage, intertwined with considerations of food, climate adaptation, and the crucial connection between international commitments and Sustainable Development Goals (read about them here).

-To move from theory and spoken commitments into action, parties must prioritise and fund high integrity and trustworthy nature-based solutions that help us mitigate and adapt to climate change, and also provide benefits for nature and communities.
-COP28 must reject greenwashing and lobbying by major corporations.
+To move from theory and spoken commitments into action, parties should have prioritised and funded high integrity and trustworthy nature-based solutions that help us mitigate and adapt to climate change, and also provide benefits for nature and communities.
+We wanted to see COP28 rejecting greenwashing and lobbying by major corporations.
 Humanity and nature face a crisis, demanding leaders to confront the harsh reality of slow progress.

 Despite challenges, hope and positive action are essential.
 It's not too late for us, collectively, to make a transformative impact.
 They; we; all of us; have the power to make a positive difference.